-We would have a much clearer understanding of scriptures if we gave attention to the intended audience.
-For example, God’s command to marry a prostitute as found in Hosea, would not everyone quickly point out that this command was given only to Hosea and as prophetic gesture concerning Israel?
+We would have a much clearer understanding of the scriptures if we gave attention to the intended audience.
+For example, God’s command to marry a prostitute, as found in Hosea, would not everyone quickly point out that this command was given only to Hosea and as a prophetic gesture concerning Israel?
 Or how many men would line up to get circumcised to fulfil God's command:

 And God said to Abraham: "...Every male child among you shall be circumcised."
 Genesis 17:9-10 (NKJV)